-3.3 Additionality tools: The Requirements for the demonstration of Financial Additionality and Ongoing Financial Need are included in the GS4GG Principles & Requirements and relevant Activity Requirements.

-3.4 If the stakeholder consultation for the Project as per Gold Standard procedures was conducted after the start date of the Project (planting start for A/R Projects), the Gold Standard reserves the right to require that the Project Developer shall demonstrate that:

-- the revenues from carbon credits were seriously considered in the decision to implement the Project, AND - there was continuous interest in carbon credits for the Project in parallel with its implementation.
+- 3.3 Additionality tools: The Requirements for the demonstration of Financial Additionality and Ongoing Financial Need are included in the Gold Standard for the Global Goals Principles & Requirements and relevant Activity Requirements. - 3.4 If the stakeholder consultation for the Project as per Gold Standard procedures was conducted after the start date of the Project (planting start for A/R Projects), the Gold Standard reserves the right to require that the Project Developer shall demonstrate that: - the revenues from carbon credits were seriously considered in the decision to implement the Project, AND - there was continuous interest in carbon credits for the Project in parallel with its implementation.